 Course Technology Use

 We will utilize multiple technologies to achieve the course goals.
 I expect you to use technology in ways that enhance the learning environment for all students.
-All class sessions require use of Zoom.
+All class sessions require use of Zoom or WebEx.
 All class sessions require use of technology (e.g., laptop, computer lab) for learning purposes.

 Feedback and Viewing Grades